Tadichi/Loan-Analysis---Aurarin-Horizons-Financials/README.md

 ## 1. Project Background
 This project aims to analyze loan performance and borrower behavior using historical data from Aurarin Horizons Financial, a mid-sized lending institution specializing in consumer loans across various regions.
 Bright Future Financial aims to enhance its loan portfolio management by leveraging data-driven insights to optimize approval processes, reduce default rates, and identify high-value borrower segments.

 The objective is to uncover actionable insights that can improve loan approval processes, reduce default rates, and optimize lending strategies.
 The scope includes examining key financial metrics such as interest rates, creditworthiness, and debt-to-income ratios while segmenting borrower data by demographics and regions.

 Key features of the analysis:
-•	Utilizing SQL for data extraction and transformation.
+- Utilizing SQL for data extraction and transformation.
-•	Employing Power BI for interactive visualizations.
+- Employing Power BI for interactive visualizations.
-•	Leveraging financial metrics and business terminology like LTV (Loan-to-Value), DTI (Debt-to-Income), and repayment rates.
+-	Leveraging financial metrics and business terminology like LTV (Loan-to-Value), DTI (Debt-to-Income), and repayment rates.
 This project aims to analyze loan performance and borrower behavior using historical data from a financial institution.
 The objective is to uncover actionable insights that can improve loan approval processes, reduce default rates, and optimize lending strategies.
 The scope includes examining key financial metrics such as interest rates, creditworthiness, and debt-to-income ratios while segmenting borrower data by demographics and regions.

+Below are the relevant resources for this project:
+  Power BI Report: <a href="[https://github.com/Tadichi/maven-toys-data-analysis/blob/main/toy_sales.pbix](https://github.com/Tadichi/Loan-Analysis---Aurarin-Horizons-Financials/blob/main/Files/Aurarin%20Horizons%20Financial.pbix">pbix_file</a>
+  SQL Queries: <a href="[https://github.com/Tadichi/maven-toys-data-analysis/blob/main/SQL%20Queires.sql](https://github.com/Tadichi/Loan-Analysis---Aurarin-Horizons-Financials/blob/main/Files/SQL%20Query.sql">SQL_file</a>
+  CSV Data: <a href="[https://github.com/Tadichi/maven-toys-data-analysis/tree/main/Project%20Files](https://github.com/Tadichi/Loan-Analysis---Aurarin-Horizons-Financials/tree/main/Files">Dataset</a>

 ## 2. Executive Summary

 ### Key Highlights:
-  •	"No Pre-Approval" loans dominate approvals, accounting for 78% of all approvals, with Standard loans being the most prevalent.
+  -	"No Pre-Approval" loans dominate approvals, accounting for 78% of all approvals, with Standard loans being the most prevalent.
-  •	Borrowers with low creditworthiness have significantly higher default rates despite similar credit scores to moderate borrowers.
+  -	Borrowers with low creditworthiness have significantly higher default rates despite similar credit scores to moderate borrowers.
-  •	Moderate interest rates (3%-4%) represent a critical risk zone, with the highest default counts.
+  -	Moderate interest rates (3%-4%) represent a critical risk zone, with the highest default counts.
-  •	Spread ranges between 0.14 and 0.52 see the most defaults, while negative spreads also exhibit risk factors.
+  -	Spread ranges between 0.14 and 0.52 see the most defaults, while negative spreads also exhibit risk factors.
-  •	The North region leads in defaults, while the North-East emerges as a low-risk region.
+  -	The North region leads in defaults, while the North-East emerges as a low-risk region.
-  •	Joint borrowers in the 35-44 age group dominate high-value segments, particularly in the South region.
+  -	Joint borrowers in the 35-44 age group dominate high-value segments, particularly in the South region.
-  •	Standard loans show the largest volume but also the highest default rates, while Specialized loans indicate better repayment performance.
+  -	Standard loans show the largest volume but also the highest default rates, while Specialized loans indicate better repayment performance.

 ### Problem Statement